travisallen6/basecamp-mentor-handbook/README.md

 **Please also mark the dates you attempted to contact or contacted your student as this will be how we track how many meetings to pay you for**

-You will also be added a mentor Slack channel if you need anything from your other mentors.
+You will also be added to a mentor Slack channel if you need anything from your other mentors.

 ## Student progress